kdaily/aws-cli/proposals/pr-contrib-guide.md

 life cycle of an idea that can culminate in a community contribution.
 We also need to prioritize issues against other requests from the community given the effort to contribute for users and review for maintainers.

-#### Competing priorities and limited bandwidth

-There are 151 open issues that have upvotes or reactions from five or more users, indicating broader interest.
-That volume is not tractable for the maintainers to implement themselves.
-Community members need to be able to contribute more easily while balancing the efforts of maintainers to conduct thorough reviews of code before merging.

-We need to collect and review user feedback to decide on what to work on to determine what contributions are of interest.
-We need to tell users how they can provide feedback in the best way for us to take action.
-We also need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.

 ## Specification